-We are committed to working with parents in a positive, open, and transparent way.
-We ensure that all parents are treated with respect, dignity, and courtesy.
+We are committed to working with parents in a positive, open and transparent way.
+We ensure that all parents are treated with respect, dignity and courtesy.

-We recognise the stressful and traumatic nature of safeguarding and child protection work and support staff by providing an opportunity to talk through their anxieties with the DSL and to signpost and seek further support as appropriate.
+We recognise the stressful and traumatic nature of safeguarding and child protection work, and support staff by providing an opportunity to talk through their anxieties with the DSL and to signpost and seek further support as appropriate.

-3. Legislation, guidance and links to other school policies
+3. Legislation, quidance and links to other school policies

-This policy has been devised with due regard for the statutory guidance from the DfE Keeping children safe in education 2022 (KCSiE) and this document is read alongside;
+This policy has been devised with due regard for the statutory guidance from the DfE Keeping Children Safe in Education 2023 (KCSiE) and this document is read alongside:

-- Working Together to Safeguard Children 2018 - Staffordshire Safeguarding Children Board Procedures - What to do if you are Worried a Child is being Abused-Advice for Practitioners - Sexual Violence and Sexual Harassment Between Children in Schools and Colleges - Behaviour in Schools Advice for headteachers and school staff - Exclusion from maintained schools, academies and pupil referral units in England - Child on child abuse policy - Online safety policy - Staff code of conduct - Safer recruitment policy - Whistleblowing policy.
+- Working Together to Safeguard Children 2018

+- Staffordshire Safeguarding Children Board Procedures

+- What to do if you are Worried a Child is being Abused-Advice for Practitioners

+- Behaviour in Schools Advice for headteachers and school staff

+- Child on child abuse policy

+- Online safety policy

+- Staff code of conduct

+- Safer recruitment policy

+- Whistleblowing policy